60-day returns • free shipping on USA orders $129+

 So let me offer three possible tendencies that might crop up.
 I’m not saying that you will definitely have to deal with them—you might or you might not.
 But I think being aware of these different ways of thinking about education can be very helpful.

-Confusing information with education.
-There’s a huge difference between the two.
-In fact, Charlotte Mason wrote, “It cannot be too often said that information is not education” (School Education, page 169).
 Yet many people today have that mistaken view.
 Their focus is on “What should the child know?”
 But true education looks at much more than just dumping facts into a child’s brain.
-The focus of education should be: “How is my child growing . . . as a person?”
+The focus of education should be: “How is my child growing…as a person?”
 Yes, part of growth is mental growth, and he should be learning new things, but be careful not to get tunnel vision.
 Education is much, much more than just learning facts.
 Look at the bigger picture.
 Look at the whole person.

-Depending on busywork in order to feel like you’re doing enough.
+The second tendency is, perhaps inadvertently, depending on busywork in order to feel like you’re doing enough.
 Usually a textbook and workbook approach relies heavily on having a paper trail.
 So it’s easy to start to think that learning is not happening unless something is put on paper.
-Such is not the case.
+But that is not the case.
 A lot of growing happens down deep where we can’t see it.
 And just because something is going onto a piece of paper does not guarantee that the child is learning.
 So try to recognize busywork for what it is and let go of it.
 Turn your focus to two things: First, your emphasis in a Charlotte Mason approach is not on quantity but on quality.
 Make sure your student is spending time on assignments that are worthwhile, not just filling time, mindlessly coloring or copying something over and over or playing little puzzles.
 Encourage the habit of best effort by requiring a high standard of quality on short, meaningful assignments.

 It seems like one of the hardest places to make that switch away from paper is with oral narration.
 If the idea of having no record of your child’s narrations is causing you some anxious hours, feel free to record those oral narrations—either with an audio recorder or video.
 Then you’ll have a record without additional busywork tacked on to “show” that he is learning something.